eugenesvk/bypass-paywalls-chrome-clean/README.md

 Make sure the (new) site is checked under Options (or check on/off-button).
 By default sites' cookies/local storage are removed after page loads (to bypass article limit).
 Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s)/external sources.\
-PS enabling custom sites (optional permissions) isn't working on Android (Firefox Nightly or IceRaven).
+PS enabling custom sites (optional permissions) isn't working on Android (Firefox Nightly, Fennec F-Droid or IceRaven).

 ### Add excluded site
 Add excluded sites/domains (for your subscriptions).\